WebOfTrust/ietf-said/draft-ssmith-said.md

 # Generation and Verification Protocols

-The *self-addressing identifier* (SAID) generation protocol is as follows:
+The *self-addressing identifier* (`SAID`) generation protocol is as follows:

-- Insert a dummy string of the same length as the eventually derived and CESR encoded SAID into the SAID field of a serialization.
+- Insert a dummy string of the same length as the eventually derived and `CESR` encoded `SAID` into the `SAID` field of a serialization.
 The dummy character is `#`, that is, ASCII 35 decimal (23 hex).
-- Compute the digest of the serialization with the dummy value in the SAID field.
+- Compute the digest of the serialization with the dummy value in the `SAID` field.
-- Encode the computed digest with CESR (text fully qualified Base64) to create the final derived and encoded SAID of the same total length as the dummy string.
+- Encode the computed digest with `CESR` (text fully qualified Base64) to create the final derived and encoded `SAID` of the same total length as the dummy string.
 This includes the derivation code for the digest algorithm used to compute the digest.
-- Replace the dummy string in the serialization with the encoded SAID string.
+- Replace the dummy string in the serialization with the encoded `SAID` string.

-The *self-addressing identifier* (SAID) verification protocol is as follows:
+The *self-addressing identifier* (`SAID`) verification protocol is as follows:

-- Make a copy of the embedded CESR encoded SAID string included in the serialization.
+- Make a copy of the embedded `CESR` encoded `SAID` string included in the serialization.
-- replace the SAID field value in the serialization with a dummy string of the same length.
+- replace the `SAID` field value in the serialization with a dummy string of the same length.
 The dummy character is `#`, that is, ASCII 35 decimal (23 hex).
-- Compute the digest of the serialization that includes the dummy value for the SAID field.
-Use the digest algorithm specified by the CESR derivation code of the copied SAID.
+- Compute the digest of the serialization that includes the dummy value for the `SAID` field.
+Use the digest algorithm specified by the `CESR` derivation code of the copied `SAID`.
-- Encode the computed digest with CESR (text fully qualified Base64) to create the final derived and encoded SAID of the same total length as the dummy string and the copied embedded SAID.
+- Encode the computed digest with CESR (text fully qualified Base64) to create the final derived and encoded SAID of the same total length as the dummy string and the copied embedded `SAID`.
-- Compare the copied SAID with the recomputed SAID.
+- Compare the copied `SAID` with the recomputed `SAID`.
 If they are identical then the verification is successful; otherwise unsuccessful.

 ## Example Computation
 The `CESR` encoding of a Blake3-256 (32 byte) binary digest has 44 Base-64 URL Safe characters.
 The first character is `E` which represents Blake3-256.
-Therefore, a serialization of a fixed field data structure with a SAID generated by a Blake3-256 digest must reserve a field of length 44 characters.
+Therefore, a serialization of a fixed field data structure with a `SAID` generated by a Blake3-256 digest must reserve a field of length 44 characters.
 Suppose the initial value of the fixed field serialization is the following string:

 ~~~
 field0______field1______________________________________field2______